 Raj Nathan suggests that different people use different measurements.

-As Raj says, “The big thing for an executive sponsor is to recognize they can not make the impossible happen.
+Raj Nathan suggests the big thing for an executive sponsor is to recognize they cannot make the impossible happen.

 Raj Nathan suggests the perfect executive sponsor